Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 - Takedown wire harness x 2

 - Strobe Power Supply x 1

 After removing all the PCDS-9 boards and wires, you're effectively left with an empty frame.
 Even the carry over parts should be removed to make it easier for installation.
 You will find everything is plug and play with each cable and socket.
 The strobe system uses an entirely different socket than the halogens so there is no risk of cross plugging.

 The 94 matrix board, while shorter, mounts in the same position as the original serial receiver board.
 You will notice two positive and two negative prongs, a set for the strobes and a set for the halogen.
 Plugging the original power cable into one of these sets and running cross wires to the second set will omit the need for a second power cable.

 The halogen flasher board mounts where the serial traffic advisor board was.
-Documentation for wiring can be found here.
 The inputs plug into the fused slots on the matrix board.

 The Traffic Advisor is independently driven.
 The wire harness is a simple eight slot chain wire that connects directly to the external control head.
 All eight lamps are control and powered by this harness and does not rely on the main matrix board at all.
 The traffic advisor can fire even when the main board is unpowered.